Siding Options for Your Middle Tennessee Home

 Metal Siding

 Metal siding, available in aluminum or steel, is an increasingly popular choice for homeowners seeking a contemporary aesthetic.
-It is highly durable, resistant to fire and pests, and reflects heat, making it energy-efficient during Middle Tennessee’s sweltering summers.
+It is highly durable and heat reflective, making it energy-efficient during Middle Tennessee’s sweltering summers.

 Steel siding, in particular, offers superior strength, though it is heavier and more expensive than aluminum.
 On the downside, metal siding is prone to dents and scratches, and exposure to moisture can lead to rust if not properly coated.
 Despite these considerations, metal siding provides a sleek, industrial look while delivering reliable protection against the elements.